 "For me, radio documentary is the natural synthesis of my major past endeavors – psychology and songwriting/music-making.
 I am acutely drawn to the workings of humans, individually and in relationship to each other and the world.
 I love talking to people, listening deeply, and learning what’s beneath the surface, and then creating something new from what I’ve learned; something that stands alone, draws others in, and enriches others in some way."

-Vanessa produces the KCRW podcast, "Nocturne", which is an exploration of the night and of how people's thoughts, feelings and behaviors transform in the dark.
+Vanessa produces the KCRW podcast, "Nocturne", which is an exploration of the night and of how thoughts, feelings and behaviors transform in the dark.
 "Do I truly know you if I only know the daytime you?"
 Nocturne is story driven and sound-rich, with experimental music mash-ups.
 Nocturne has been featured in the New Yorker, Wired, Refinery 29, The Guardian, New Statesman, The Irish Times, among others.

 Vanessa was an Associate Producer for “RISE: Climate Change and Coastal Communities”, a multimedia project including 3 hour-long audio documentaries, six 6-minute“webstories”, and six 20-minute podcasts.
 The hour-long pieces have played on over 200 public radio stations in the United States, as well as internationally through NPR Worldwide.
 RISE received the Outstanding Feature Story, 2nd place, from SEJ in 2012 and the Clarion Award, Best Radio Documentary Series, 2012.

 Vanessa produced “Shake It!
 A modern Polaroid love story” in 2014, with co-producer, Megan Jones.
 “Shake It!” takes a tender look at two modern photo technologies - Polaroid and digital photography - and the human and visual connections we make with them.
 "Shake It!" premiered on WNYC.